rse/huds-hud-training/README.md

 4. Optionally, trigger the events from an
     [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck)
     remote control device and its [System:Website](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions) functions.
-    For this generate key images with the help of the companion tool [Stream-Deck Key-Image Generator (SDKIG)](https://github.com/rse/sdkig)
+    For this, generate key images with the help of the companion tool [Stream-Deck Key-Image Generator (SDKIG)](https://github.com/rse/sdkig)
-	and the provided script [training-keys.sh](./training-keys.sh).
+	and the provided script [training-key.sh](./training-key.sh).
 	Just use the [System:Website](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions) function
 	with the generated key images, the URLs above and just let them be executed in the background.